ForestMars/fanneru/README.md

+# ファンネル
+## fan'neru (funnels)

+Inspired by Gundam anime, ファンネル (funnels) is a drone control platform for piloting multiple drones using BCI (Brain Computer Interfaces.)

+# Background

+n "Mobile Suit Gundam: Char's Counterattack," the Funnels are a key technology used by the Nu Gundam, piloted by Amuro Ray.
+These Funnels are small, remotely controlled drones that can attack enemies autonomously.

+They're equipped with beam cannons and are launched from the Nu Gundam's back.

+The Funnels' psycoframe technology also allows Amuro to sense and react to threats more effectively, making them a game-changer in the fight against Char Aznable's forces.

 # Drone Control Project {#drone_control_project}

-Welcome to the **Drone Control Project**!
 This project builds a system where a Raspberry Pi controls a primary drone via a wired connection (simulated using TCP) and coordinates secondary drones over radio frequency (RF, simulated via TCP/UDP).
-We use a simulator (ArduPilot SITL) to test the control logic, so no physical drones are needed yet.
+We use a simulator (ArduPilot SITL) to test the control logic, so no physical drones are needed (yet) for this *pilot* version.

-This guide is designed for beginners and new contributors to jump in and start vibecoding, even if you\'re new to drones or coding!
+This guide is designed for beginners and new contributors to jump in and start contributing, even if you\'re new to drones or the languages used.
+(mainly Python)

 ## Project Overview {#project_overview}